nchrkis/Bayes_IG/README.md

 ### Data

-TThe preprocessed data files are released under the Creative Commons Attribution 4.0 International License (CC BY 4.0), unless otherwise stated by their original authors.
+The preprocessed data files are released under the Creative Commons Attribution 4.0 International License (CC BY 4.0), unless otherwise stated by their original authors.
 See [`LICENSE-DATA`](LICENSE-DATA).

-Users of the data should cite the original Debernardi et al. pancreatic cancer biomarker study.

 ## Citation